 52 Church Street,

 The Broadway Theatre was the bigest luxury cine/variety theatre to be built in Eccles and designed by architect Joseph Gomersall — one half of the pair of famous British cinema architects Drury & Gomersall.
 There was no expense spared for the Broadway Theatre which was built for the J.F.
 Emery Circuit at the cost of £70,000 a fair amount in 1932.
+It opened 30th July 1932 with a stage show and the film “Up For the Cup” starring Sydney Howard.
 It was equipped with a Christie 3Manual theatre organ.

 The theatre was principally used for movies but was capable of taking touring theatrical productions and accomodating local theatrical groups and variety acts.